 What Type Of Stove Is Right For Me?

 Choosing between a multi fuel stove or wood burning stove for your solid fuel stove installation can be a difficult decision to make.
 There are various positives to each stove and choosing which stove is right for you can depend largely upon your circumstances and requirements.
 If you desire flexibility in your fuel sources then perhaps a multi fuel stove is for you.
 Should you desire a carbon neutral footprint then a wood burning stove could potentially work better for you.
 If you desire the look of a more traditional stove but prefer an easy alternative then perhaps a gas stove or electric stove may even be best!
 If you are unsure as to what stove is best for you, why not visit us in our stove showroom based in Sapcote, Leicester!

-You have decided on the stove for you, it has been correctly installed, your home now looks great and is toasty and warm!
+You have decided on the stove for you and it has been correctly installed.
+Your home now looks great and is toasty and warm!
 But the fun does not stop there.
 Fireside accessories are also a great addition and can really bring your stove to life.
 Additions such as companion sets, kindling buckets and log baskets can look great while doubling up as useful storage options.
 Extras such as moisture meters, stove pipe thermometers and glass cleaner can also ensure your stove will continue to look great and burn efficiently.
 Visit out aftercare page for more information!

 We can honestly say that no stove installation is the same.
-As such we offer a free ‘one to one’ site survey where our experts will talk you through each aspect of the installation.
+As such we offer a free ‘one to one’ site survey.
+Our experts will talk you through each aspect of your stove installation.
 We aim to turn your dreams into reality, giving you complete peace of mind in the quality and safety of our work.
 We also specialise in creating bespoke solid fuel fireplaces.
 Our ‘made to measure’ natural stone hearths and exclusive fireplace chambers are designed to meet your individual needs and suit the style of your home.
 Contact us today for your free site survey!